Have you ever thought…

 In plain English:

-The more you try your best to make the most out of your situation and the less you’re attached to your expectations, the happier you’ll be.
+The more you try your best to make the most out of your situation and the less you’re attached to your expectations, the happier you’ll be, multiplied by your gratitude for it all.

 This is what happens when geekiness meets personal development and philosophy.
 A somewhat unorthodox approach to looking at happiness, I admit, but this is what has worked for me.